AadarshDevi/CISC179/Week4/Lab4c.md

 newList: ['Tomato', 'Apple', 'Onion', 'Watermelon', 'Tea Leaf', 'Pineapple']
 ```

-By creating a new list from the old list, we are now changing the new list and not accidentally changing the param list.
+By creating a new list from the old list, we are now changing the new list and not accidentally changing the old list.

 # Challenges
-1.
+1. Writing algorithms for Q 1a.
+I had a hard time trying to figure out string methods.
+2.